-I had the rare opportunity to watch Disturbing Behavior last night on 35mm in a fucking theater with other weirdos like myself who would go out to see a early 90's thriller-ish movie on a Tuesday night.
+I had the rare opportunity to watch Disturbing Behavior last night on 35mm in a fucking theater with other weirdos like myself who would go out to see a late 90's thriller-ish movie on a Tuesday night.
 It had a short intro where I won the trivia contest, and it was all in all pretty "rad".
 See, I can say rad because the movie was from the 90's.

 Disturbing Behavior was a post-Scream entry into the horror thriller genre.
 I have been talking a lot about horror as a genre with my horror buff friend recently.
 We were talking about exactly how much Scream redefined the entire genre, the entire concept of horror.
 As die hard horror fans, we both agree that in a way, as fucking stellar and groundbreaking as Scream was, it basically ruined horror movies forever.
 It brought every problem, every ridiculous idea up, and it brought it front and center so we'd see it every time.
 Of course, die hard fans like us can still enjoy a horror movie, but in the mainstream eye I think Scream really made people re-examine how much they truly enjoyed the genre as a whole.
 In short, Scream was amazing.

 So, post-Scream, they were still gonna make horror films, but how would they do it?
 Disturbing Behavior did it by crossing genres with thriller and drama, coming of age, and big doses of reality coming through.
 The whole film is an allegory about conformity and being oneself.
 And it did all of this with huge 90's charm, ridiculous music of the era, and great actors.